 Stories of haunted farmhouses are two a penny in Ireland but what makes this one unique is not the haunting but the fact that it was investigated by some high-powered ghost watchers, including Sir William Barrett, a former president of the Society for Psychical Research (SPR) and also a distinguished scientist and Fellow of the Royal Society.

 The farmhouse ghost

-The first signs that anything was amiss was when loud rapping and scratching sounds could be heard throughout the night.
-Then objects started to move about, items would be found outside the farmhouse, especially after a night of continuous banging and rapping noises.
+The first sign that anything was amiss was when loud rapping and scratching sounds could be heard throughout the night.
+Then objects started to move about.
+Items would be found outside the farmhouse, especially after a night of continuous banging and rapping noises.
 Lamps and candles proved impossible to keep in the cottage and were always found outside in the morning.

 The father, a Methodist, was told to leave a Bible open, its pages weighted down by stones in the room that Maggie and her sisters occupied.
 This was to be to no avail as the stones were removed and indeed the pages of the Bible were found ripped out.

-Sir William Barrett visited along with Mr. Thomas Plunkett from Enniskillen and in his report, quoted in part by Peter Underwood in the Gazetteer of Scottish and Irish Ghosts states:
+Sir William Barrett, a famous parapsychologist, visited along with Mr. Thomas Plunkett from Enniskillen.
+In his report, quoted in part by Peter Underwood in the Gazetteer of Scottish and Irish Ghosts, states: